rollins-cms/mat310-spr20/sprint2/sprint2.md

    * Formal defintion
    * Differences between DFA and NFA
    * Conversion to DFA (equivalence to DFA!)
-   * Building more complex NFA from smaller DFA/NFA
+   * Building more complex NFA from smaller DFA/NFA (Related to relationship between regular expressions and NFAs)
 2. The pumping lemma
    * Proof by contradiction technique
    * Decomposition of string into xy^iz
    * pumping length p and restrictions on it

 # Requirements (What you need to do):
-You deliverables grade for this sprint is the problem set.
+Your deliverables grade for this sprint is the problem set.
 The Scrumage grade is determined separately.

 ## Individual Requirements:
 * Understand the responsibilities on the list.